-Project 2000-4 Head Start began construction in late September 2002 to construct a new building on the same property as the existing facility located at 134 West Avenue. \$104,000.
-Initially, the project called for an addition and remodel of the existing facility.
-That has now been changed to construction of a new facility.
-On September 19, 2001 City Council approved a major amendment to the 2000 Program Year Action Plan to fund construction of a new facility for Headstart on the same property.
+Project 2000-4 Head Start completed construction on their new facility in December 2002 at 134 West Avenue using \$104,000 from CDBG funds.
 The City Planning Commission approved a Conditional Use Permit on September 11, 2001 for the new facility as a requirement of the property's zoning.
 An Environmental Review was conducted and HUD released funding for the project on July 23, 2002.